Dawn-Of-Justice/groq_chatbot/README.md

 ## Project Overview

 This project implements a chatbot designed to provide quick and accurate responses based on a corpus of information about a business that sells wines.
-The chatbot is deployed on the business's website to offer users immediate answers without requiring them to browse lengthy documents.
+The chatbot offers users immediate answers without requiring them to browse lengthy documents.
 If the chatbot cannot answer a query based on the available corpus, it directs users to contact the business directly.

 ## Features

 - Provides quick, context-based answers from a predefined corpus.
-- Informs users to contact the business directly if their query is not covered.
+- Informs users to contact the business directly if it's unable to answer.
 - Maintains a history of interactions to facilitate context-based responses.

 ## Requirements